 - Angel Beats! begins with Otonashi waking up without any memories.
 He joins the SSS not because of any particular commitment to Yuri's mission, but in the hope that his memory will eventually return.

-- Dangaioh: The four ESP'ers are all suddenly find themselves in service to Dr. Tarsan without knowing who they are/were, or how they got there.
+- Dangaioh: The four ESP'ers (Mia, Pai, Lambda and Roll) all suddenly find themselves in service to Dr. Tarsan without knowing who they are/were, or how they got there.
+Mia vaguely recalls that she's a normal girl from Earth, so they decide to fight their way there to live in peace.
+As the story advances, the other three begin to remember their pasts.
+And they're not pretty.

 - In Celestial Legend Ceres, Tooya's main motivation for working with the Mikages is to find out who he is.